amanahuja62/AHB3Lite/README.md

-This project contains rtl code for AHB3 Lite Master
+This project implements AHB-Lite protocol using Verilog.
+It contains verilog files for AHB-Master and AHB-Slave.
+The code has been simulated and verified by creating a testbench.